- What does lyre mean in the following sentence?

 - Impoverished.

 Remiss means negligent, lax, careless, or slow.
 Timely (A) is an antonym.
-Irritable (C) means easily irritated or annoyed, testy, or irascible and is not related.
-Impoverished (D) means poor and is also not related.
+Irritable (C) and impoverished (D) are unrelated.

 - Useless.